 The Reason for Background Checks

-Employers often do background checks on people as a part of the job screening process.
-This was common when someone applied for a job in a secure facility such as a courthouse, airport, financial institution, hospital, school, or government agency.
+Employers often do employment background checks on people as a part of the job screening process.
+This was common when someone applied for a job in a place such as a courthouse, airport, financial institution, hospital, school, or government agency.
 Likewise, they are required for anyone getting a license for real estate, insurance, or another job where the employee must show credibility.

-Originally, checks were usually conducted when someone applied for a job.
-Similarly, background checks are run on companies, politicians, and individuals for a variety of reasons.
-The information can be invaluable.
+Originally, checks were done when someone applied for a job.
+Background checks are run on companies, politicians, and individuals for a lot of reasons.
+The information can be important.
+However, state laws say what can be accessed in a background check.

 Current statistics show that background checks give employers a heads up on potential employees.